 Eclipse of the Sun and Moon

 The sun has an influence on the moon.
 Likewise, the moon influences the rising and falling of the tidal waves.
-All these physical processes drastically affect the fishes in the rivers, seas, and creeks.
+All these physical processes drastically affect the fish in the rivers, seas, and creeks.
 Fishes are cold-blooded animals that depend on dissolved oxygen in the water for life.
-By the process of diffusion, dissolved air in water passes through the gills into the bloodstream.
+By the process of diffusion, dissolved air in the water passes through the gills into the bloodstream.

 Too hot or too cool a river or sea means there is not sufficient dissolved oxygen in the water.
 During a thunderstorm and heavy downpour, this usually happens.
 Therefore, the fishes in the rivers, seas, creeks, and promontories, and lakes will go underground to hibernate until conditions become normal again.